 One way of viewing DRM-protected documents is to produce several custom viewing applications that emulate the features and functionalities of the original application at the recipient end.
 For example, viewing a .docx or .xlx file with the full range of functionalities available on Microsoft Word or Microsoft Excel, respectively.

 Second, when an “enveloped” file (rather than a file that has integrated document security) is released into its native application, a lot of code conflicts can occur when you’re trying to restrict certain actions, such as copying or saving the content in the protected documents.
-This event provides an excellent opportunity to unauthorized users who are actively hunting for vulnerabilities in a document.
+This event provides an excellent opportunity for unauthorized users who are actively hunting for vulnerabilities in a document.
 So, attackers can actually pinpoint what aspects to aim for which eventually ends up compromising the document’s security.

-A common solution that many DRM systems provide for protecting or viewing a document is by adding a plugin or add-on in to the application.
+A common solution that many DRM systems provide for protecting or viewing a document is by adding a plugin or add-on into the application.
 However, neither protection nor viewing is foolproof if you use this method.
 Also, DRM systems that propose such add-ons are often unable to keep up with the system updates of the original application which leads to undesired consequences such as users not being able to access their documents or failures in the security system.

 So, this option is, in fact, one of the worst for viewing a protected document.
-This is because you’re actively compromising the security of the application and annoying your end users when the original application updates or breaks the plugin.
+This is because you’re actively compromising the security of the application and annoying your end-users when the original application updates or breaks the plugin.